DaintyJet/VCHAT_SEH/README.md

    <img src="Images/SA7.png">

-11. Click Run again.
+11. Click run again.
 You should be prompted for user input in the terminal Immunity Debugger opened when the program was attached/launched.
 Provide some kind of user input in the terminal.
 As we will be using the debugger to manually edit the stack values in this example program, the contents of the input do not matter too much.
 However, since this does take user input, we could write a program to inject shellcode.

    <img src="Images/SA8.png">